What Are the 3 Main Types of Aged Care Services in Australia

 How to deliver outstanding aged care services to residents

-Delivering outstanding residential aged care can be achieved with the help of expert carers who are trained in accommodating an individual's need and provide them with the right service at the right time.
+Delivering outstanding residential aged care can be achieved with the help of expert carers who are trained in accommodating an individual's need and providing them with the right service at the right time.

 However, for carers to work most efficiently, the latest up-to-date technology is paramount.
 With communication and management systems in place, it can make coordination between carers much simpler, and residents will be able to communicate faster when they have an issue.
-There are many great tools to help caring for residents more convenient, while helping to maximise residents’ daily happiness and comfort.
+There are many great tools to help care for residents more conveniently while helping to maximise residents' daily happiness and comfort and enabling those who need it to access aged care services.

-Centrim Life is an all-in-one operations management and community engagement software that makes all aspects of care life more convenient.
-It offers a complete suite of modules that you can specifically pick and choose, based on your facility's needs.
+Person Centred Software’s all-in-one operations management software that makes all aspects of care life more convenient.
+It offers a complete suite of modules that you can specifically pick and choose, based on your site's needs.
 Some of the features include:

-How can Centrim Life help residential aged care providers
+How can Person Centred Software help residential aged care providers?

 A carer's primary focus is to provide support to residents and ensure their needs are being met at a fast pace.
 If they're wrapped up in admin work, things can take a lot longer and some residents aren't always able to receive the right treatment when they need it.
-Utilising Centrim Life will allow for a much quicker communication, where a resident can either order food directly online or communicate that they need assistance at a specific time.
+Utilising Person Centred Software’s solutions will allow for much quicker communication, where a resident can either order food directly online or communicate that they need assistance at a specific time.
 This will instantly notify a carer who will be able to address the issue in the shortest space of time possible.

 Visitor management services can also make it much quicker to plan for family visits and prevent pointless time being wasted on admin work, making the process quicker for both the family and the resident.

-At PCS, we aim to provide only the best quality of life to all residents and using the best monitoring and management tools available is a great way to help achieve this goal.
-If you wish to trial the software, you can book a demo on our Centrim Life page.
+We help aged care providers deliver the best quality of life for all residents by offering the best monitoring and management tools available.
+If you wish to have a sneak peek of the software, you can book a demo on our product page.
 If you have any additional queries or are interested in setting up the best management tools for your care home, don't hesitate to contact us.

 and how it could work for you